Aj-Xocan/Aj-Xocan/README.md

 - 👋 Hi, I’m @Aj-Xocan
 - 👀 I’m interested in ...
-GameDev and App Building
+GameDev and Website Building

 <!---
 Aj-Xocan/Aj-Xocan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.